nest/ode-toolbox/README.md

 python setup.py install
 ```

-If you wish to install ODE-toolbox into your home directory, add the option `--user` to the above call.
+If you wish to install ode-toolbox into your home directory, add the option `--user` to the above call.

 For further installation hints, please see [.travis.yml](.travis.yml).

 ### Testing

-To run the unit and integration tests that come with ODE-toolbox, you can run the following command:
+To run the unit and integration tests that come with ode-toolbox, you can run the following command:

 ```
 python setup.py test